 Thinset is an adhesive made from cement, sand, and polymer, strengthening its bonding ability.
 It is typically used for smaller areas that are mostly level.
 It takes longer to cure, taking anywhere from 24 to 48 hours.

-6. Verify Heat and Output Warranties
+6. Verify Heat Output Warranties

-7. Install is DIY-Friendly, but May Require Licensed Electrician to Complete
+7. DIY-Friendly, but Licensed Electrician Required

 Despite looking complicated, installing electric radiant floor heating isn’t difficult, though it may require time and patience.
 You can find guides and videos to help you through the process of installing the system.
 The electrical components, however, should be left to a professional electrician who understands national and local codes.
 They can make the proper connections, install a dedicated circuit breaker, and handle other electrical needs.